 Identifier for petrol

-The identifier in accordance with the CEN standard EN16942 is located on the inside of the fuel filler flap, and will be on corresponding fuel pumps and their nozzles at filling stations throughout Europe at the latest by the end of 2018.
+The identifier in accordance with the CEN standard EN16942 is located on the inside of the fuel filler flap, and will be on corresponding fuel pumps and their nozzles at filling stations throughout Europe by the end of 2018 at the latest.

 These are the identifiers that apply for current standard fuels in Europe.
 Petrol with the following identifiers may be used in cars with petrol engine:

 E5 is a petrol with maximum 2.7% oxygen and maximum 5 volume % ethanol.